Baze v. Rees: Stevens' concurrence

 Justice John Paul Stevens concurred in the opinion of the Court, writing separately to explain his concerns with the death penalty in general.
 He wrote that the case questioned the "justification for the death penalty itself".
 He characterized the motivation behind the death penalty as an antithesis to modern values:

 We are left, then, with retribution as the primary rationale for imposing the death penalty.
 And indeed, it is the retribution rationale that animates much of the remaining enthusiasm for the death penalty.
 As Lord Justice Denning argued in 1950, "'some crimes are so outrageous that society insists on adequate punishment, because the wrong-doer deserves it, irrespective of whether it is a deterrent or not.'"
 See Gregg, 428 U. S., at 184, n.
 30. Our Eighth Amendment jurisprudence has narrowed the class of offenders eligible for the death penalty to include only those who have committed outrageous crimes defined by specific aggravating factors.
 It is the cruel treatment of victims that provides the most persuasive arguments for prosecutors seeking the death penalty.
 A natural response to such heinous crimes is a thirst for vengeance.

 He further stressed concern over the process of death penalty cases where emotion plays a major role and where the safeguards for defendants may have been lowered.
 He cited statistics that indicated that many people sentenced to die were later found to be wrongly convicted.
 He concluded by stating that a penalty "with such negligible returns to the State [is] patently excessive and cruel and unusual punishment violative of the Eighth Amendment".

-None of the other eight members of the Court choose to join Justice Stevens's opinion.